-Exclusion - CFBHN will not reimburse a specific NSP who has duplicate services or has defrauded or abused CFBHN or the Department of Children and Families for items or services that NSP furnished.
+Exclusion - CFBHN will not reimburse a specific NSP who has duplicate services or has defrauded or abused CFBHN or DCF for items or services that NSP furnished.

 False Claims Act (31 USC 3729-3733) - This law provides for penalties and triple damages for anyone who knowingly submits or causes the submission of false or fraudulent claims for government funds, such as Medicaid funds.